wormhole-foundation/wormhole/docs/operations.md

 ## Key Generation

 To generate a guardian key, install guardiand first.
-If you generate the key on a separate machine, you may want to compile guardiand only, without compiling the agent or installing it:
+If you generate the key on a separate machine, you may want to compile guardiand only without installing it:

     make bridge
     sudo setcap cap_ipc_lock=+ep ./build/bin/guardiand